borhae/choreapp/README.md

 You can log out at any time using the **Logout** button in the app.

 Users can personalize their profile with an avatar.
-Click the **Edit** button next to your avatar to choose from a few cute emoji presets or upload your own image.
+Click the **Edit** button next to your avatar to choose from a few cute emoji presets, pick from previously uploaded images, or upload your own.

 Chores can be organized into **groups**.
 When adding a chore you may specify a